V1p3rL0rd/zabbix_monitoring/README.md

 # Zabbix Server 7.0 LTS Installation Scripts

-This repository contains scripts for automatic installation and configuration of Zabbix Server 7.0 LTS on Ubuntu 24.04 and RHEL 9.5 operating systems.
+This repository contains scripts for automatic installation and configuration of Zabbix Server 7.0 LTS on Ubuntu 24.04 and RHEL/AlmaLinux 9.5 operating systems.

 ## Features